discordjs/guide/guide/preparations/README.md

 ## Installing discord.js

-Now that you've installed Node.js and know how to open up your console and run commands, you can finally install discord.js!
+Now that you've installed Node.js and know how to open your console and run commands, you can finally install discord.js!
 Run the following command in your terminal:

 ```sh:no-line-numbers
 npm install discord.js